Winterstark/Wallcreeper/README.md

 ![Screenshot: options](http://i.imgur.com/y229iHR.png)

 In the Options tab you can change the following:
-* how often the wallpaper changes
+* How often the wallpaper changes
-* how often Wallcreeper needs to check the weather
+* How often Wallcreeper needs to check the weather
-* your latitute, longitude, and time zone (used in determining sunrise/sunset times)
+* Your latitute, longitude, and time zone (used in determining sunrise/sunset times)
-* whether Wallcreeper runs when Windows starts
+* Whether Wallcreeper runs when Windows starts
-* checking for updates automatically
+* Checking for updates automatically
-* using Windows Vista/7 wallpaper manager
+* Using Windows Vista/7 wallpaper manager

 This final option is *very important*: if it is disabled then Wallcreeper sets the current wallpaper itself.
 Turning it on will make Wallcreeper apply wallpapers by using the Windows built-in manager, which brings several useful features:
-* wallpaper changes come with the nice Windows fade animation
+* Wallpaper changes come with the nice Windows fade animation
-* the desktop right-click context menu contains the option Next desktop background
+* The desktop right-click context menu contains the option Next desktop background

 However, there are a couple of hitches with using this method.
 The first time you use it the Windows Personalization window will appear and you will (probably) have to close it manually.
 Also, sometimes the Windows wallpaper manager goes on the fritz and stops updating, in which case you will have to restart Windows Explorer.

+### Changing weather status

+Because the weather service is not perfect, sometimes Wallcreeper will activate the wrong themes.
+To fix this issue click on the weather icon in the lower-right corner of the main window.
+Keep clicking until you activate the correct weather status.
+Double-click the icon to reset.

 ### Tray menu

 Besides double-clicking the tray icon to bring up the main window, right-clicking it also has some useful options:
-* Change wallpaper (only works when you're not using Windows Vista/7 wallpaper manager)
+* Change wallpaper (only works when you're not using Windows Vista/7 wallpaper manager).
-* Locate current wallpaper - display the current wallpaper on the disk (only works if the current wallpaper is a local file)
+* Locate current wallpaper - display the current wallpaper on the disk (only works if the current wallpaper is a local file).
-* Open wallpaper webpage (conversely, this option only works if the current wallpaper if from an online source)
+* Open wallpaper webpage (conversely, this option only works if the current wallpaper is from an online source).
+* Save wallpaper to local theme (also works only with online sources) - saves the wallpaper to your local directory.

 Credits